-There’ll be times during medical school and within your future role as a doctor when you’ll experience stress and stressful situations.
-Within your interview, you may be asked how you cope with stress, or to share an example of a time when you’ve felt under pressure, perhaps linked to your academic studies, or when you’ve dealt with stressful situations.
+There’ll be times during medical school and in your future role as a doctor when you’ll experience stress and stressful situations.
+Within your interview, you may be asked how you cope with stress or to share an example of a time when you’ve felt under pressure, perhaps linked to your academic studies, or when you’ve dealt with stressful situations.

 Accepting that you will experience stress at times demonstrates self awareness and suggests an ability to identify when you are stressed, making you better equipped to deal with this.
-Therefore, acknowledge that medical school and working in healthcare can be stressful, and this is something that you’re unlikely to avoid experiencing.
+Therefore, acknowledge that medical school and working in healthcare can be stressful, and it's unlikely that you'll avoid this completely.
 If you have a useful example from your work experience, you could also share this to support your answer, but remember to reflect on what you observed.

-Share with interviewers the methods you use for dealing with stress: this could be a number of things, from reducing stress initially through careful planning and managing your time effectively, making lists and prioritising tasks when your workload is high, to tactics you use to unwind when you do become stressed.
+Share with interviewers the methods you use for dealing with stress.
+This could be a number of things, from reducing stress initially through careful planning and managing your time effectively, making lists and prioritising tasks when your workload is high, to tactics you use to unwind when you do become stressed.
 There’s no right answer here, as your methods for relieving stress will be personal to you and may even change depending on the stress you face.
 The important point is that you can demonstrate that you have strategies for dealing with it, whether that’s methods for attacking the problem, when needed, or activities you use to relax and manage your stress.

 You can use examples to demonstrate that you have tactics to manage stress effectively and reduce any negative impact on your work, which will support you at medical school and within your future career.
 Ensure that any examples reflect on what impact your methods had on your stress levels and your ability to deal with the situation.

-Remember it’s not about demonstrating that you never get stressed, but rather that you are able to manage your stress effectively.
+Remember, it’s not about demonstrating that you never get stressed but rather that you can manage your stress effectively.

 During medical school and within your future career, you may make mistakes and experience failures, which you’ll need to overcome.
 During your interview, you may be asked how you would cope with mistakes or failures, either in general terms or presented within a specific context, for instances during a scenario based station.
 Alternatively, you may be asked to share an example of a time when you’ve made a mistake or failed, and how you dealt with this.

-Within our ‘medical ethics’ section you’ll find guidance on doctors’ responsibilities when mistakes are made in relation to patient care, which will further support you to respond to questions and scenarios concerning mistakes.
+Within our Medical Ethics section you’ll find guidance on doctors’ responsibilities when mistakes are made concerning patient care, which will further support you to respond to questions and scenarios about mistakes.

 Similar to stressful situations, how you cope with mistakes or failure will be personal to you.
 Consider what helps you following these types of situations: is it lifting your mood with an activity that you enjoy or drawing on your support networks, for example friends and family, mentors and colleagues?
 Use a previous experience as an example of how you’ve dealt with your failings and been able to approach the next task in a positive way.
 If this is something that you’ve struggled to deal with in the past, you could share how you have developed strategies to overcome this and the impact it has had.

 During your interview, you may be asked to reflect on your weaknesses or identify qualities that you need to improve in preparation for becoming a doctor.
-The questions may be framed in many different ways, prompting you to address your areas of personal developments and providing an opportunity for you to outline how you aim to improve.
+The questions may be framed in many ways, prompting you to address your areas of personal development and providing an opportunity to outline how you aim to improve.

 When presented with these types of questions, remember the purpose of them: interviewers are assessing your ability to identify your own areas for development and ways to support this.
 So while it may seem daunting to highlight your weaknesses within an interview situation, this is exactly what the interviewer is looking for.
-Don’t fall into the trap of trying to avoid giving a weakness or trying to frame a positive quality as a weakness; not only will this be obvious to the interviewers, it may also be interpreted as a lack of personal insight, which would hinder your personal development.
+Don’t fall into the trap of trying to avoid giving a weakness or trying to frame a positive quality as a weakness.
+This will be obvious to the interviewers and may be interpreted as a lack of personal insight, which would hinder your personal development.

-That being said, you should consider how interviewers will view any weaknesses or areas for improvement that you identify, and use this as a guide to support you to frame your answer appropriately.
+That being said, you should consider how interviewers will view any weaknesses or areas for improvement that you identify, and ensure that you frame your answer appropriately.
 Ask yourself, is this an area of weakness that you can develop whilst still being a strong candidate for medical school?

 Most importantly, ensure that you reflect on any areas for improvement and outline what steps you will take to address your weaknesses.
 If you’ve already begun implementing these, evaluate what impact you’ve experienced already and what you will continue to do to improve as you progress to medical school.